The Death of the Hired Man: Overview

 When Warren wonders "what's between them", Mary states: "Worthless though he is, / He won't be made ashamed to please his brother."
 Following this Mary urges Warren to go and see Silas.
-Warren returns to Mary in a short time informing her that Silas has died:

-"Warren returned – too soon, it seemed to her - / Slipped to her side, caught up in her hand and waited. / 'Warren?' she questioned. / 'Dead'’ was all he answered."
+Warren returns to Mary in a short time informing her that Silas has died: "Warren returned – too soon, it seemed to her - / Slipped to her side, caught up her hand and waited. / 'Warren?' she questioned. / 'Dead' was all he answered."

 Themes

 Several themes are touched upon by Frost in this poem including family, power, justice, mercy, age, death, friendship, redemption, guilt and belonging.
-A major theme in the poem is that of the ‘home’ or homecoming.
-Despite the fact that Silas’ brother should seemingly be the natural home for Silas to die, he has chosen Warren and Mary’s farm.
-Warren wrestles with the idea that “Home is the place where, when you have to go there, / They have to take you in.”
+A major theme in the poem is that of the 'home' or homecoming.
+Despite the fact that Silas' brother should seemingly be the natural home for Silas to die, he has chosen Warren and Mary's farm.
+Warren wrestles with the idea that "Home is the place where, when you have to go there, / They have to take you in."
 (Presumably he says this bitterly or sarcastically.)
-By saying this he is highlighting, at least at that point in the poem, that he does not feel obliged to put a roof over Silas’ head because of his betrayal of leaving the farm.
-Mary replies, more charitably: “I should have called it / Something you somehow haven’t to deserve.”
-Silas has evidently returned ‘home’ to the farm to try to reaffirm some meaning in his life before he dies by helping with the next season, and trying to redeem his relationship with Harold – neither of these pursuits are fulfilled.
+By saying this he is highlighting, at least at that point in the poem, that he does not feel obliged to put a roof over Silas' head because of his betrayal of leaving the farm.
+Mary replies, more charitably: "I should have called it / Something you somehow haven't to deserve."
+Silas has evidently returned 'home' to the farm to try to reaffirm some meaning in his life before he dies by helping with the next season, and trying to redeem his relationship with Harold – neither of these pursuits are fulfilled.
 The poem does not blatantly imply that Warren and Mary have had children of their own.
 Childless marriage is a theme that Frost often addressed.

-The poem shines light on Warren’s progressive moral slide from resistance to acceptance of his responsibility of providing a home for Silas’ death despite his wrongdoings.
+The poem shines light on Warren's progressive moral slide from resistance to acceptance of his responsibility of providing a home for Silas' death despite his wrongdoings.
 Should Silas be given a home that he perhaps does not deserve?
-Mary states that “he has come home to die: / You needn’t be afraid he’ll leave you this time.”
-Continuing on her theme of Silas’ worth she empathizes: “His working days are done; I’m sure of it.”
+Mary states that "he has come home to die: / You needn't be afraid he'll leave you this time."
+Continuing on her theme of Silas' worth she empathizes: "His working days are done; I'm sure of it."
 Perhaps an also interesting side note is Frost's choice for Mary's name and her moral values.
 Through the obvious moral dichotomy at the start of the poem between Warren and Mary, it can be interpreted that Mary has slowly convinced Warren to offer Silas a room at the house; obviously his offering comes too late with Silas having died, arguably alone, beside the stove.